Quantifying Information Extraction using Generalized Quantum Measurements: Proof of the algorithm for the quantum state inference

 Multiplying this equation by $\K_{\bi\bm}^\dag$ from the left and by $\K_{\bi'\bm'}$ from the right and summing over $\bm$ and $\bm'$ we get

-which is in contradiction with our assumption that $\Pi_\bi\Pi_{\bi'}\neq0$.
+which is in contradiction with our assumption that $\hPi_\bi\hPi_{\bi'}\neq0$.
 Therefore, both $\bi$ and $\bi'$ must belong into the same $I^{(j)}$. \end{proof}

-Now we go on with proving Lemma~\ref{lma:eigenprojector}, which says $\P$'s generated by steps 1.--3.~form a complete set of orthogonal projectors, and that each $\P$ projects into an eigenspace of the state of the system. \begin{proof}(Lemma~\ref{lma:eigenprojector}) Lemma~\ref{lma:corresponding_to_same} and Definition~\ref{def:finer_set_coarse_graining} guarantees that the procedure in step 3.~will correctly generate the elements of the index set $I^{(\rho)}$.
-This is because from this lemma we know that all POVM elements that have non-zero overlap must correspond to the same projector $\P_\rho$.
+{\bf Lemma~\ref{lma:eigenprojector}.} Next we go on to prove Lemma~\ref{lma:eigenprojector} that says $\P$'s generated by steps 1--3 form a complete set of orthogonal projectors, and that each $\P$ projects into an eigenspace of the state of the system. \begin{proof} Lemma~\ref{lma:corresponding_to_same} and Definition~\ref{def:finer_set_coarse_graining} guarantees that the procedure in step 3 will correctly generate the elements of the index set $I^{(\rho)}$.
+This is because from Lemma~\ref{lma:corresponding_to_same} we know that all POVM elements that have non-zero overlap must correspond to the same projector $\P_\rho$.
 Let us denote the set of all operators $\P$ generated through the algorithm as $A=\{\P\}$.
-This set must be complete ($\sum_{\P\in A} \P=\I$), because $\sum_{\P\in A} \P=\sum_\bi \Pi_\bi=\sum_{\bi,\bm}\K_{\bi\bm}^\dag\K_{\bi\bm}=\I$.
+This set must be complete ($\sum_{\P\in A} \P=\I$), because $\sum_{\P\in A} \P=\sum_\bi \hPi_\bi=\sum_{\bi,\bm}\K_{\bi\bm}^\dag\K_{\bi\bm}=\I$.
 Combining Lemma~\ref{lma:corresponding_to_same} and Definition~\ref{def:finer_set_coarse_graining} we know that for each $\rho$ there must exist a subset of $A$, let us denote it $B^{\rho}$, such that

-Further, we know that every operator $\P\in A$ must be orthogonal to every other operator $\P\in A$: the iterative process of step 3 is stopped exactly when for all unused $\bi'$, $\Pi_{\bi'}\P=0$, so $\P$ must be orthogonal to all $\P$'s that will come after it, and by the same logic, $\P$ must also be orthogonal to all the $\P$'s that came before it.
+Further, we know that every operator $\P\in A$ must be orthogonal to every other operator $\P\in A$.
+This is because the iterative process of step 3 is stopped exactly when for all unused $\bi'$, $\hPi_{\bi'}\P=0$, so $\P$ must be orthogonal to all $\P$'s that will come after it, and by the same logic, $\P$ must also be orthogonal to all the $\P$'s that came before it.
 Also, from the construction it is clear that $B^{\rho}$'s are disjoint sets ($B^{\rho}\cap B^{\rho'}=\emptyset$ for $\rho\neq\rho'$) whose union equals the set A ($A=\bigcup_\rho B^{\rho}$).
 If we manage to prove that each $\P$ is a projector, then from Eq.~\eqref{eq:Prho_expressed_with_P} it is clear that it must project into an eigenspace of the density matrix, simply because $\P_\rho$ already does by definition.